AshridgeTechnologies/elemento/stories/General usability Part 3.md

 General usability Part 3
 ========================

+- Remove animation on list so things change quickly
+- Retain position in list when content changes
+- Get Text area editing to accept characters with accents typed by holding down key
 - Duplicate names are highlighted and handled sensibly without losing state (eg add a suffix to one name)
 - Data store has type and enforces it
 - Alt-hover over running app highlights the elements